quozd/awesome-dotnet/README.md

 * [GeometRi](https://github.com/RiSearcher/GeometRi.CSharp) - Simple and lightweight computational geometry library for .Net
 * [Rationals](https://github.com/tompazourek/Rationals) - Implementation of rational number arithmetic for .NET with arbitrary precision.
 * [MKL.NET](https://github.com/AnthonyLloyd/MKL.NET) - A simple cross platform .NET API for Intel MKL.
+* [AngouriMath](https://github.com/asc-community/AngouriMath) - An open-source symbolic/computer algebra library, made primarily for C# and F#.
+It covers a range of features and might be considered as an alternative to SymPy in .NET.

 ## Media